 According to a small article at Foodbeast, the plural of beef is actually beeves.
 Apparently, this is the plural form as indicated in the Oxford English Dictionary and Merriam-Webster.
 Is this true?
 Yes.
 Is it just weird and silly?
 While it does seem silly to think of more than one “beef,” the word has a history most of which most of us are unaware.

 First, it is a bit important to point out that the word beef, as it is used today, has no comparison to the word sheep, deer, or moose.
 Those are the names of animals, not the term used for their meat.
 The word for deer meat is venison.
 We don’t have a plural for that, although there may have been one somewhere back in history.
 We do not say, I’m eating some venisons today…mmmm-mmmm, don’t I loves me some venisons!
 OK, maybe some people say that.
 But, we don’t say I’m eating some beefs.

 You may not have realized this, but moose are in the deer family.
-You may even have seen the term mule-deer, even though we tend to think of deer only in terms of the small kind with fluffy white tails.
 So, mule meat is venison, as well.
 But it is rarely called that, and instead, we tend to call the meat of moose simply, moose.
 The meat of sheep is called mutton.